 Three-dimensional designs are one of the few areas where you can safely go all out with a full color palette if you want.
 You cannot build an immersive seascape in just one shade of blue so do not limit yourself.
 However, while the backdrop to your fantastical design may include a full complement of hues, the uppermost layer of your logo should stick to just two or three colors.

 A simple yellow and black, or red and silver will really pop, even over an elaborate background.
 When you stick with a clean lined logo image on the top of your design, you also set yourself up for long-term success with future versions of the logo.
 Design an image that lets you pull that top logo right off the rest of the picture.
 This way you can incorporate the simplified design on letterheads, business cards, name tags, and other items that do not lend themselves as well to print.

 Do not forget to double-check the color psychology of your choices before you commit to a design.
 Pink is warm and nurturing, but it is also associated with a sense of physical weakness that will not work well for a gym logo.
 Orange is fun and frivolous, but it carries a sense of childlike whimsy that could hamper a serious business logo that is meant to highlight a company’s sense of stability.

-With an eye to both the stunning potential of 3D design, and the limits of this type of imagery, you can create a logo that is both visually impressive and cleanly identifiable.
-The creative team at The Logo Company can help you put together a logo that sends the perfect message for your business.
-With client involvement at every step of the process, you have the unique opportunity to step in and offer your feedback from start to finish.
+With an eye to both the stunning potential of 3D design and the limits of this type of imagery, we will create a logo that is both visually impressive and cleanly identifiable.
+The creative team at The Logo Company will craft a unique logo that sends the perfect message for your business.